et-carpentries/et-carpentries.github.io/_pages/awards.md

 ## Special awards

 The board may vote to make special awards available for specific events the board considers important to the club goals outlined in the charter.
 Special awards require the approval of at least ⅔ of the board.
-The board will identify who among the members of the UF community are eligible to respond to special award calls.
+The board will identify who among the members of the ET community are eligible to respond to special award calls.
 The award amount will be determined by the board and applications will be solicited and evaluated as per regular awards with the exception that a statement of the applicant’s ability to meet the board’s goals will be ranked in place of the importance of the event to the applicant’s professional development (see below for more info on evaluation of applications).

 ## Evaluation of applications